SeanChen9828/Analysis_of_the_EV_Market_in_WA/README.md

 ---

 ### 🔍 Analysis Overview
 This project analyzes Washington State's electric vehicle (EV) registration data to understand market trends, technology adoption, and policy impacts.
-Using Python for data processing and visualization, we extracted key insights about EV distribution, brand performance, and eligibility for clean energy incentives.
+Using Python for data processing and visualization, key insights about EV distribution, brand performance, and eligibility for clean energy incentives are extracted.

 ---